Wolox/wor-authentication/README.md

 ### Basic configuration

-As we have already said, this gem lets you authenticate entities in your application.
-To get that done, we must define some controller from which all other controllers will have to extend to have only-authenticated routes.
+The first step is to define a parent controller from which all other controllers will have to extend to have only-authenticated routes.
 So, let's do that in our `ApplicationController.rb`:
 ```ruby
 class ApplicationController < ActionController::Base
   include Wor::Authentication::Controller
   before_action :authenticate_request
 end
 ```
-> To know which exceptions can be thrown by the gem, please check SOME_EXCEPTION_FILE.
+> To know which exceptions can be thrown by the gem, please check the [exceptions file](./lib/wor/authentication/exceptions.rb).

-Now that we have done this, we have to define the routes to achieve authentication and a controller to handle them.
+Second and last step, we have to define the routes to achieve authentication and a controller to handle them.
 ```ruby
 # routes.rb
 Rails.application.routes.draw do